Academic Internship Program

 Below are the documents you’ll need to submit with your application.
 Please note that your One-page Resumé, Transcript and Issues Essay or Writing Sample must be saved as PDFs in order to upload them.

 • One-page Resumé: Outline your educational background and include experiences like volunteer opportunities, leadership roles on campus, honors and awards.
-See our resume guide and view sample resumes.
+Before starting your internship search, you will work with your career coach to update and refine your resumé.

-• Statement of Professional Interest: Write a summary (around 100 words) of what you’re seeking in an internship, the skills you’re hoping to develop and interests you’d like to explore.
-Please do not specify the name(s) of any particular organization in this statement, as it will be shared with potential internship sites.
-See our statement of professional interest guide.
+• Statement of Professional Interest: Write a summary (around 100 words) of what you're seeking in an internship, the interests you'd like to explore, and the skills you're hoping to develop.
+Please note, this is for internal purposes only and will not be sent to potential internship sites.

-If you are attending school outside the U.S., you must also submit:
+If you are attending school outside the U.S. and you are not a U.S. citizen or permanent resident, you must also submit:

 FAQs